 There are several potential bone or joint problems that can cause shoulder blade pain.

 As the shoulder blade is a bone, it is possible for a person to experience a fracture.
-This is an unlikely occurrence in most cases, as it requires a fall, a car accident, or a similar direct injury to the shoulder blade.
+This is an unlikely occurrence in most cases, as it requires a fall, an accident, or a similar direct injury to the shoulder blade.

 As a person ages, degenerative conditions may cause shoulder blade pain.
 Some of these conditions include:

 It is very common for a person to experience a musculoskeletal issue that causes shoulder blade pain.
-Overuse, strains, sleeping badly, and rotator cuff issues all fall into this category.
+Overuse, strains, sleeping akwardly, and rotator cuff issues all fall into this category.

-These problems are often linked with pain in the muscle groups surrounding the shoulders, including some of the arm muscles.
+These problems are often related to pain in the muscle groups surrounding the shoulders, including some of the arm muscles.

 One of the more serious causes of shoulder blade pain is heart-related problems.
-Doctors have noted that localized pain in the left shoulder is a sign of a heart attack, particularly in women.
+Healthcare professionals note that localized pain in the left shoulder may be a sign of a heart attack, particularly in women.

-Women experiencing pain in the shoulder blade that cannot be explained by a musculoskeletal problem should seek out medical attention quickly.
+Women experiencing pain in the shoulder blade that cannot be explained by a musculoskeletal problem should seek immediate medical attention.